ACA state reporting

 California

 California's individual mandate was signed into law on July 2, 2019.
-It stands in place of the now defunct federal individual mandate.
-It took effect January 1, 2020.
+It stands in place of the now-defunct federal individual mandate.
+It took effect on January 1, 2020.

 California's state individual mandate law requires its residents to have MEC for a minimum of nine months out of the year.
 Individuals who fail to meet this requirement must pay a fine, unless they qualify for an exemption.
-For the 2022 tax year, the penalty is at least $850 per adult and $425 per dependent.
+For the 2024 tax year, the penalty could be as high as $1,961 per adult and $900 per dependent.

 The mandate also includes California ACA reporting requirements for employers.
 Organizations must submit an annual report to show their employees (and their dependents) had MEC for a minimum of nine months during the year.
 Find details about reporting requirements for employers below: